aigents/pygents/notebooks/nlp/tokenization/README.md

     - prev/next (sequential)
     - part/whole (morphology)
     - intention/extension (class hierarchy - vowels and consonants, suffixes and prefixe)
-- corpora stats review
-- consider other metrics

 ## Problems

-- how to split endings quotes delimiters away from regular words, keeping the slashes, points and periods being parts of websites and numbers as parrt of tokens!?
+- how to split endings quotes delimiters away from regular words, keeping the slashes, points and periods being parts of websites and numbers as part of tokens!?
 - unsupervised decapitalization/capitalization?
 - how to decode special chars like '\u200b' from input corpus data (other than just ignoring like we do now)